Baltimore/Washington International Airport: Terminal

 Baltimore/Washington International Airport has five concourses with 78 gates.
-Of these, 14 are international (all 11 gates in Concourse E are international gates, five of E's gates are arrival-only, and three gates in Concourse D are also international gates).
+Of these, 14 are international (all 11 gates in Concourse E are international gates, five of E's gates (E2, E7, E9, E10, E12) are arrival-only (these 5 gates are used by Southwest, Frontier and Bermudair for non-pre-cleared international flights), and three gates in Concourse D are also international gates).